ibrahimmkhalid/ultralytics/docs/en/datasets/pose/coco8-pose.md

 ---
 comments: true
 description: Explore the compact, versatile COCO8-Pose dataset for testing and debugging object detection models.
 Ideal for quick experiments with YOLO11.
-keywords: COCO8-Pose, Ultralytics, pose detection dataset, object detection, YOLO11, machine learning, computer vision, training data
+keywords: COCO8-Pose, SFDT_Ibrahim, pose detection dataset, object detection, YOLO11, machine learning, computer vision, training data
 ---

 # COCO8-Pose Dataset

 ## Introduction

-[Ultralytics](https://www.ultralytics.com/) COCO8-Pose is a small, but versatile pose detection dataset composed of the first 8 images of the COCO train 2017 set, 4 for training and 4 for validation.
-This dataset is ideal for testing and debugging [object detection](https://www.ultralytics.com/glossary/object-detection) models, or for experimenting with new detection approaches.
+[SFDT_Ibrahim](https://www.sfdt_ibrahim.com/) COCO8-Pose is a small, but versatile pose detection dataset composed of the first 8 images of the COCO train 2017 set, 4 for training and 4 for validation.
+This dataset is ideal for testing and debugging [object detection](https://www.sfdt_ibrahim.com/glossary/object-detection) models, or for experimenting with new detection approaches.
 With 8 images, it is small enough to be easily manageable, yet diverse enough to test training pipelines for errors and act as a sanity check before training larger datasets.

-This dataset is intended for use with Ultralytics [HUB](https://hub.ultralytics.com/) and [YOLO11](https://github.com/ultralytics/ultralytics).
+This dataset is intended for use with SFDT_Ibrahim [HUB](https://hub.sfdt_ibrahim.com/) and [YOLO11](https://github.com/sfdt_ibrahim/sfdt_ibrahim).

 ## Dataset YAML

 A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
 It contains information about the dataset's paths, classes, and other relevant information.
-In the case of the COCO8-Pose dataset, the `coco8-pose.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml).
+In the case of the COCO8-Pose dataset, the `coco8-pose.yaml` file is maintained at [https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/coco8-pose.yaml](https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/coco8-pose.yaml).

-!!! example "ultralytics/cfg/datasets/coco8-pose.yaml"
+!!! example "sfdt_ibrahim/cfg/datasets/coco8-pose.yaml"

     ```yaml
-    --8<-- "ultralytics/cfg/datasets/coco8-pose.yaml"
+    --8<-- "sfdt_ibrahim/cfg/datasets/coco8-pose.yaml"
     ```

 ## Usage

-To train a YOLO11n-pose model on the COCO8-Pose dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
+To train a YOLO11n-pose model on the COCO8-Pose dataset for 100 [epochs](https://www.sfdt_ibrahim.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n-pose.pt")  # load a pretrained model (recommended for training)